br-automation-com/paho.mqtt.c-ar/README.md

 ## Using IotMqtt

-The IotMqtt enables simple usage within IEC programs.
+The IotMqtt library enables simple usage within IEC programs.
 It consists on 3 different types of Function Blocks:

 - Client
 - Publisher